Phylum: Basidiomycota

 Star Pinkgills fruit from spring right through to the onset of winter.
-The spores, which tend to be irregularly star shaped, give this little pinkgill its common name.
-Star pinkgills often occur in picturesque groups in parkland and in pastures, but occasionally you may also come across these neat little mushrooms in grassy woodland clearings.
+The spores, which tend to be irregularly star shaped, give this neat little pinkgill mushroom its common name.
+Star pinkgills often occur in picturesque groups in parkland, lawns, stable dunes and golf courses as well as in permanent pastures, provided the grass has not been dosed excessively with artificial fertilisers; however, occasionally you may also come across these neat little mushrooms in grassy woodland clearings.

 1.5 to 4cm across; initially convex or bell shaped, becoming broadly umbonate with a slightly incurved margin, expanding to become wavy edged; hygrophanous, dark brown at first, becoming much lighter once the caps dry out; margin translucent striate; surface finely fibrillose.
 The thin cap flesh is fragile and easily broken if touched. |